catboost/catboost/catboost/docs/en/concepts/python-reference_catboostregressor_randomized_search.md

 The cross-validation splitting strategy.

 The interpretation of this parameter depends on the input data type:
-- None¬†вАФ Use the default three-fold cross-validation.
+- None —  Use the default three-fold cross-validation.
-- {{ python-type--int }}¬†вАФ The number of folds in a (Stratified)KFold
+- {{ python-type--int }} —  The number of folds in a (Stratified)KFold
 - {% include [reusage-python-object-scikitlearn](../_includes/work_src/reusage-python/object-scikitlearn.md) %}

 - An iterable yielding train and test splits as arrays of indices.